Thank you for your interest in the graduate

-- The Full-Time Regular trackentails a rigorous load of coursework during the fall, spring and
+- The Full-Time Regular track entails a rigorous load of coursework during the

 - The Summers-Only

-master’s degree in Clinical Speech-Language Pathology is NOT offered as an
+Clinical Speech-Language Pathology is NOT offered as an online program.

-two separate stages: application to the NAU Graduate College and
+stages: application to the NAU Graduate College and application through the

-application through the Central Application System (CSDCAS).
-For complete
+Central Application System (CSDCAS).
+For complete application information and

-Regular or the Full-Time Leveler track (but not to the Summers-Only
+the Full-time Leveler track (but not to the Part-time Summers-Only

 track) during the semester in which your undergraduate degree is being